 When Suzannah graduated in 1985, she chose to come home to Tallassee.
 She decided to open her own photography studio, and in October of 1985, she opened up shop in a small building on Sistrunk in downtown Tallassee.

-It’s been a wonderful experience since then, and she progressed from that tiny, narrow building that didn’t even have a bathroom to a much larger building around the block, to her own studio on James Street.
+It’s been a wonderful experience since then, and she has progressed from that tiny, narrow building that didn’t even have a bathroom to a much larger building around the block, and now to her own studio on James Street.

-From 35mm to medium format cameras and now to the digital world, she has seen many changes in photography.
-But one thing remains constant—she strives to do the best work she can for her clients.
+From 35mm to medium format film cameras and now to the digital world, she has seen many changes in photography.
+But some things remain constant, her eye for the subject, her love for her work, and her desire to do the best work she can for her clients.

 “I have the best job in the world.
 I have such good clients and it’s a privilege to share those precious moments in life with them.
 In the end, all you have are “photographs and memories’ and I am so fortunate to be able to document their lives.”